flycheck/flycheck/README.md

 Credits
 -------

+The following people contributed to flycheck:

+- [Jimmy Yuen Ho Wong][wyuenho] added the HTML syntax checker and the jshint Javascript checker, and did valuable testing and bug fixing.
+- [Marian Schubert][maio] added the Perl syntax checker.
-The Vim library [syntastic][] by [Martin Grenfell][scrooloose] inspired this library and many of its checkers.
+- [Martin Grenfell][scrooloose] created the awesome Vim library [syntastic][] which inspired this project and many of its checkers.
+- [Peter Vasil][ptrv] created the XML syntax checker.

-[Steve Purcell][purcell] implemented many checkers, contributed important ideas to the design of the checker API and engaged in worthwhile discussion to shape this project.
+- [Steve Purcell][purcell] implemented many checkers, contributed important ideas to the design of the checker API and engaged in worthwhile discussion to shape this project.

-[Jimmy Yuen Ho Wong][wyuenho] added the HTML syntax checker and the jshint Javascript checker, and did valuable testing and bug fixing.

 License